ivixvi/scim-patch/README.md

 The following issue is relevant, and we aim to implement it to be usable in a form similar to this example: https://github.com/elimity-com/scim/issues/171

+For an example of usage in the current implementation, please refer to [example](./example/main.go).